The Battle for Critical Minerals: The Urgency and Divisions Within the U.S.-Europe Alliance

 First, internal coordination will be a protracted battle.
 The proposal to set a price floor demonstrates the intent to build a non-China market mechanism, but the specifics of how it will operate, who will lead it, and how costs and benefits will be distributed will test the political wisdom and spirit of compromise of all parties involved.
 Germany has hinted that the finance minister alone cannot solve all problems, requiring deep involvement from the foreign and energy departments.
 This indicates that future cross-departmental international negotiations will become more frequent and complex.

-Secondly, interactions with China will exhibit a delicate state of "competition without rupture".
-Although the meeting aims to reduce dependence on China, China is currently still fulfilling its commitments to supply critical minerals to U.S. companies and purchase soybeans.
-This indicates that within the deeply intertwined global industrial chains, complete decoupling is neither realistic nor comes at an extremely high cost.
-A more likely scenario is that the Western alliance attempts to establish a "parallel supply chain," seeking autonomy in key strategic areas while maintaining connections with the Chinese market in general commercial sectors.
-How China responds to this alliance—whether by applying pressure through pricing tools, consolidating advantages through its own technological upgrades, or participating in the formulation of new multilateral rules—will directly influence the trajectory of the game.
+Secondly, interactions with China will exhibit a delicate dynamic of competition without rupture.
+Although the meeting aims to reduce dependence on China, China is currently still fulfilling its commitments to supply critical minerals to American companies and purchasing soybeans.
+This indicates that in the deeply intertwined global industrial chain, complete decoupling is neither realistic nor extremely costly.
+A more likely scenario is that the Western alliance attempts to establish a parallel supply chain, seeking autonomy in key strategic areas while maintaining connections with the Chinese market in general commercial sectors.
+How China responds to this alliance—whether by exerting pressure through pricing tools, consolidating advantages through its own technological upgrades, or participating in the formulation of new multilateral rules—will directly influence the direction of the game.

 Finally, technological breakthroughs will be the ultimate variable determining victory or defeat.
-Whether it is Japan's exploration of deep-sea mining and refining technologies, or the investments made by various countries in rare earth recycling and the research and development of alternative materials, these may ultimately prove more important than competing for mineral deposits beneath a specific piece of land.
-The development challenges faced by Greenland and deep-sea resources precisely illustrate that possessing resources does not equate to having supply capability.
-From the geological "resource quantity" to the economic "recoverable reserves," and further to a stable, competitive "supply chain," there lies a vast chasm of technology, capital, and environmental considerations.
+Whether it is Japan's exploration of deep-sea mining and refining technologies, or the investments made by various countries in rare earth recycling and the development of alternative materials, these may ultimately prove more important than competing for mineral deposits beneath a specific piece of land.
+The development challenges faced by Greenland and deep-sea resources precisely illustrate that possessing resources does not equate to having supply capacity.
+From geological resource quantities to economically recoverable reserves, and further to a stable, competitive supply chain, there lies a vast chasm of technology, capital, and environmental considerations.

 This critical minerals alliance initiative, spearheaded by the United States and pursued by Europe through diversified pathways, is at its core a competition for future industrial dominance and strategic resilience.
 It reveals the profound anxiety over economic security among nations following the end of the golden age of globalization.
 Washington’s urgent calls, Europe’s insistence on sovereignty, Greenland’s resource mirage, and the technological gambles in the deep sea together sketch a new landscape of resource politics in the post-globalization era.
 The establishment of the alliance is only the first step; the real challenge lies in whether these nations, with their divergent interests, can forge a path that transcends zero-sum games and genuinely enhances the overall resilience of global supply chains.
 This path is destined to be long and arduous, yet its direction will profoundly shape the world’s economic and geopolitical landscape for decades to come.